oracle/python-oracledb/doc/src/api_manual/async_connection.rst

     The ``continue_on_error`` parameter determines whether operations should continue to run after an error has occurred.
-If this parameter is set to True, then the :attr:`PipelineOpResult.error` attribute will be populated with an :ref:`_Error <exchandling>` instance which identifies the error that occurred.
-If this parameter is set to False, then an exception will be raised as soon as an error is detected and all subsequent operations will be terminated.
-The default value is False.
+If this parameter is set to *True*, then the :attr:`PipelineOpResult.error` attribute will be populated with an :ref:`_Error <exchandling>` instance which identifies the error that occurred.
+If this parameter is set to *False*, then an exception will be raised as soon as an error is detected and all subsequent operations will be terminated.
+The default value is *False*.

     See :ref:`pipelining` for more information.